Undeveloped arguments about developing farmland

 Like most debates, the argument over farmland preservation is more likely to confuse than clarify.
 Part of the problem is that developers converse in a sort of doublespeak.
 Commenting on a similar controversy involving urban land, the Springfield Board of Realtors said, "We maintain that planning for the classification and use of land adequately consider the needs of housing, commercial, and industrial growth, and environmental quality."

-Beyond that, the fact remains that tillable land is, along with water and air, one of the irreduceable requirements of human life.
-Some argue, as developer Ken Cole did in a statement to the State Journal-Register, that current crop surpluses is proof that we have too much farmland.
-Shortsightedness of this sort is no surprise coming from one of a class which builds nothing expected to last longer than twenty-two years, but it does not flatter planners.
-It is true that the U.S. is unlikely to run out of farmland.
-Even deserts can be made to bloom, but only at a price.
+Beyond that, the fact remains that tillable land is, along with water and air, one of the irreducible requirements of human life.
+Some argue, as developer Ken Cole did in a statement to the State Journal-Register, that current crop surpluses is proof that we have too much farmland, not too little.
+Shortsightedness of this sort is no surprise coming from a class which builds nothing expected to last longer than twenty-two years, but it does not flatter planners.
+It is true that the U.S. is unlikely to run out of farmland; even deserts can be made to bloom, if only at a high cost.
 The conversion of our best land to non-farm uses means that we will be reduced to eating off our less-than-best.
 The result will likely be higher food prices, with the result that tomorrow's food buyer will be subsidizing today's subdivider.

 Developers often characterize these quarrels as contests over rights, specifically the right to hold—and exploit—private property.
 Cole insisted to the SJR that stringent land use regulation amounts to a "king-size step toward socialism."
 I share Cole's distaste for socialism, and regard it as a hormonal dysfunction suffered mainly by the young.
-But the principle that governments have the authority to restrict the exercise of certain property rights to achieve an agreed-upon public benefit is well established; it is that premise on which zoning laws, building codes, and environmental laws are based.
-Property owners are entitled to demand that such regulations be neither capricious nor frivolous, of course, although to a counterfeiter I suppose the laws against printing phony twenties is a species of excessive government regulation.
+But it is a well-established principle that governments have the authority to restrict the exercise of certain property rights to achieve an agreed-upon public benefit; it is that premise on which zoning laws, building codes, and environmental laws are based.
+Property owners are entitled to demand that such regulations be neither capricious nor frivolous, of course, but developers seems to feel that any regulation is capricious or frivolous, sort of how a counterfeiter regards the laws against printing phony twenties.

 The real issue is less subject to dispute.
 Prime farmland is a little like oil.
 We used to believe we had enough of it to last forever.
 It was cheap, and because it was cheap a lot of it was wasted, and because it was wasted it is running out faster than it needed to.
-Those economic interests—not just developers but bankers, farmers, and home-buyers—who bought and sold in a cheap-land economy are having to make painful adjustments.
+Those economic interests who bought and sold in a cheap-land economy—not just developers but bankers, farmers, and home-buyers—are having to make painful adjustments.
 They are paying the price for our not having adopted sensible land use policies years ago.

 As is also the case with energy, these new policies don't necessarily mean doing without, but doing with more efficiently.
-According to the SSCRPC, there are enough lots in Sangamon County to house people.
+According to the SSCRPC, there are enough lots in Sangamon County to house people who want a new house.
 Add to that land the enormous potential on now-vacant land for new housing inside Springfield and one can comfortably accommodate several decades of growth without putting another acre of beans under concrete.

 In a lecture he delivered in London in 1939, Frank Lloyd Wright spoke about land and money during the Depression.
 "Everything we had to live on . . . was some form of speculative commodity.
 Of course, having everything in life down on the level of speculative commodity, you would naturally enough have a nation of gamblers."
 (To be fair to Wright, he made this statement in support of his plan to get people out of what he called the "hard pavements and overgrown factory industry" of the cities into the countryside.
 Wright was right about land, even if he was wrong about people.)